rosshpayne/cook/README.md

 access to each feature, but also direct access to said feature, whereas the GUI is less efficient, as it must follow a hierarchy of screens to gain access.
 Session State
 The App maintains a cooks session state for up to three days.
 This enables the cook to relaunch the App within this period and resume from exactly where they left off previously.

+# Two Interfaces
+The App supports both a graphic user interface (GUI) via the touch screen of the Echo Show, and voice commands via Alexa, to navigate through the various features of the app.
+The App is intended however, to be used solely via voice commands, as this permits not only hands free
+6
+ 10 only two concurrent threads are supported at this stage.
+7
+access to each feature, but also direct access to said feature, whereas the GUI is less efficient, as it must follow a hierarchy of screens to gain access.
+Session State
+The App maintains a cooks session state for up to three days.
+This enables the cook to relaunch the App within this period and resume from exactly where they left off previously.